hobstowler/Dungeon-Master-Planner/README.md

 ## Create

 Create new entries in the database with integrated forms.
+Fill in the details and click 'Add New' when you're done.

 ![image](https://user-images.githubusercontent.com/91224707/186285893-a914f8b7-8c21-4f8b-94ea-8eb5aa786016.png)

 ## Read

 Read from the database by visiting each table's page.
+Some pages will have the option to see a detailed view of the intersection between two tables.
+Just click 'See Details' to check out the detailed view.

 ![image](https://user-images.githubusercontent.com/91224707/186286049-e8145f25-7e90-45b5-9b5e-a242facc976c.png)